andrew/ultimate-awesome/README.md

 - [awesome-email-marketing](https://github.com/brandonhimpfen/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.
 - [awesome-p2p-networks](https://github.com/brandonhimpfen/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
+- [awesome-nano-banana-pro-prompts](https://github.com/cmd8/awesome-nano-banana-pro-prompts) - A curated collection of high-fidelity prompts, styles and workflows for Nano Banana Pro 🍌✨.
 - [awesome-connect](https://github.com/connectrpc/awesome-connect) - A curated list of projects and resources in the Connect ecosystem.
 - [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 With repository stars⭐ and forks🍴.
 - [awesome-basics](https://github.com/cyberlytics/awesome-basics) - Digitaler Ressourcen-Pool für Informatik/KI.